 Press the plus button in the top right corner to generate the DKIM records for your domain.
 Please note that DKIM records are unique for each domain and it is thus not possible to generate DKIM records for the same domain more than once.
 If you are using the Extended Enterprise App, you have to generate a DKIM record for every client you defined.

-- Public Key.
-DNS public key used by the recipient systems to verify the emails sent from your domain.
+- DNS public key used by the recipient systems to verify the emails sent from your domain.

-- Configuration Text.
-For those using a Bind DNS server, this text field shows the configuration in Bind 9 format.
+- For those using a Bind DNS server, this text field shows the configuration in Bind 9 format.

 Copy and paste these keys into the corresponding fields of your DNS.
 Once DKIM records have been generated, your domain will be listed on the DKIM Activation page, together with the corresponding Public Key and the Selector value.